 10 Fun Brain Games For Dogs

 Looking for some fun ways to entertain your dog, boost their confidence and stimulate their mind?
-If so start playing some brain games with your dog.
+If so start adding some brain games into their routine.

-Mental stimulation, such as brain games, enriches our dogs lives by giving them something meaningful to do.
+Mental stimulation enriches our dogs lives by giving them something meaningful to do.
 And because these activities alleviate boredom they can decrease the likelihood of our dogs developing behavioral issues such as excessive chewing or barking.

 If you’re looking for some easy ways to stimulate your dog’s mind (and keep them out of trouble) here’s 10 fun brain games for dogs.